The Secret Life of Walter Mitty (2013 film): Critical response

-The Secret Life of Walter Mitty received polarized reviews from critics.
+The Secret Life of Walter Mitty received mixed reviews from critics.
 Review aggregator Rotten Tomatoes gives the film a score of 52% based on reviews from 198 critics, with an average rating of 6.00/10.
 The site's consensus reads: "It doesn't lack for ambition, but The Secret Life of Walter Mitty fails to back up its grand designs with enough substance to anchor the spectacle."
-Metacritic gives the film a normalized score of 54 out of 100 based on reviews from 39 critics, indicating "mixed or average reviews".
+Metacritic gives the film a weighted average score of 54 out of 100 based on reviews from 39 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a B+ rating.

 Glenn Kenny of RogerEbert.com gave the film a scathing review, writing that it "grated on my nerves...while everything Stiller attempts here has a real professional polish, what Mitty lacks is any sense of what life might actually be like for the kind of 'ordinary man' Mitty represents."
 Peter Debruge of Variety magazine criticized the film for lacking the satirical tone of the original story, comparing the film to "a feature-length 'Just Do It' ad" for the middle-aged audience the film was targeting.
 Debruge noted that the script downplayed the comedy, and that a scene inspired by The Curious Case of Benjamin Button shows the film could have been made funnier, but that the more serious emotional dimension ultimately made the film feel more substantial.

 The film had its share of admirers.
 Peter Travers of Rolling Stone gave the film a positive review, saying "In his uniquely funny and unexpectedly tender movie, Stiller takes us on a personal journey of lingering resonance."
 Joe Neumaier of New York Daily awarded the film five out of five stars, saying "The story Stiller tells manages to float in a most peculiar, satisfying way."
 Political radio show host and film critic Michael Medved was also positive concerning the film, calling it "one of the feel-good movies of the year."

 The film was criticized for the product placement of several brands which featured prominently in the storyline.

 In 2016, Rolling Stone magazine asked readers to choose their top 10 Ben Stiller movies.
 The Secret Life of Walter Mitty was rated as Stiller's third-best film.

 Accolades

 Soundtrack

+The film features the following songs: